The Return Of Freda Danby

 Hurricane Wilma, at one point the strongest hurricane ever recorded, strikes the Gulf coast of Mexico on 21st October.

-On 27th October rioting starts in the Parisian suburb of Clichy-sous-Bois.
+On 27th October rioting breaks out in the Parisian suburb of Clichy-sous-Bois, where police were investigating a reported break-in at a building site.

 59 people are killed and 210 injured in three bomb attacks in Delhi on Saturday, 29th October.